 We also extract the same genetic information from elephant feces.
 Ease of collection to use DNA from feces enabled us to assemble a geographic-based map of elephant gene frequencies across Africa (Figure 2).

 We applied a novel statistical smoothing method to these gene frequencies to create a continuous distribution of elephant gene frequencies across the continent.
 This allows us to estimate each poached ivory sample’s position across Africa (see below), including areas with no reference samples, and provides a confidence estimate for each assignment.
+Click here to download the SCAT-Win software used to make these assignments.

 We strive to improve the accuracy of predictions by collecting scat samples to fill the remaining gaps in the gene frequency map used to determine elephant origin.
 DNA extracted from feces provides a non-invasive method of rapidly acquiring these reference samples from across Africa.